ckotzbauer/sbom-operator/README.md

 ```

 The operator needs the Registry-URL, a user and a token as password to authenticate to the registry.
 Write-permissions are needed.

+### ConfigMap

+This target stores the SBOM as Kubernetes-ConfigMap.
+They are placed in the same namespace as the corresponding pod and the name
+consists of the pod- and container-name.
+The configmap is labeled with `ckotzbauer.sbom-operator.io=true` and
+annotated with `ckotzbauer.sbom-operator.io/image-id=<full-image-repo-with-digest>`.
+The content is stored as broli-compressed binary-data with the configmap-key `sbom`.

 ## Job-Images